pactflow/docs.pactflow.io/docs/on-premises/guide.md

 * [Docker](https://docs.docker.com/engine/install/)
 * [Docker Compose](https://docs.docker.com/compose/install/)
 * A working *nix environment and access to a terminal
-* Valide credentials to authenticate to our [Docker image registry](/docker-image-registry)
+* Valid credentials to authenticate to our [Docker image registry](/docker-image-registry)

 ## 1. Authenticating to Quay.io